Steve Robinson (executive): Personal life and career

 He was born in Boston in 1946.
 He completed graduation from Boston University in 1969 with a degree in music education.
-Robinson started his professional career in 1967 at WBUR/Boston while will an undergraduate at Boston University.
+Robinson started his professional career in 1967 at WBUR/Boston while still an undergraduate at Boston University.
 At WBUR, he produced and hosted six two-hour classical music programs per week.
 He also created and co-hosted a Saturday morning live call-in program about high fidelity called Shop Talk which ran from 1968 to 1978.

 After WBUR, Robinson held positions at WGBH and WCRB/Boston and KPFA/Berkeley.
 In 1976 he was appointed the first development director of Vermont Public Radio (VPR).
-At VPR, he won a national award from the Corporation for Public Broadcasting (CPB) for “The Sky Report with Professor Delo Mook”, a five-minute daily program about astrophysics that was syndicated throughout the U.S. CPB cited the program for “innovative idea and superb execution.”
+At VPR, he won a national award from the Corporation for Public Broadcasting (CPB) for "The Sky Report with Professor Delo Mook", a five-minute daily program about astrophysics that was syndicated throughout the U.S. CPB cited the program for "innovative idea and superb execution."
 In 1980, he became the first development director for the newly created Jazz station, WBGO/Jazz88 in Newark.
 At WBGO, Robinson helped establish the station as one of the most important Jazz stations in the U.S.

 In 1971, Robinson met multi-reed instrumentalist, Rahsaan Roland Kirk, and worked with him on several projects, including Radio Free Rahsaan, an eight-part series of one-hour radio programs.
-After Mr. Kirk’s untimely passing in 1977, he produced Memories of Rahsaan, a series of 30-minute programs that became part of Radio Free Rahsaan.
+After Mr. Kirk's untimely passing in 1977, he produced Memories of Rahsaan, a series of 30-minute programs that became part of Radio Free Rahsaan.

 In 1984, he co-founded AIR, the Association of Independents in Radio, a service organization to assist independent radio producers in the United States.
-Robinson wrote AIR’s first two successful grants from the New York State Council on the Arts and the National Endowment for the Arts.
+Robinson wrote AIR's first two successful grants from the New York State Council on the Arts and the National Endowment for the Arts.

 In 1990, Robinson became the general manager of the newly formed Nebraska Public Radio Network (NPRN), a nine-station system of transmitters throughout the state that reached over one million listeners.

-Throughout his career, Robinson has produced dozens of radio programs that have been heard throughout the world, including live broadcasts from Salzburg, Austria (on the occasion of Mozart’s 250th birthday); Durbin, South Africa (for the world premiere for the opera, “Princess Magogo); Quebec City, Canada (for a live broadcast of Mahler’s Symphony of a Thousand with 1000 performers); Jerusalem, Israel (for a broadcast from the Jerusalem International Chamber Music Festival); and has produced numerous live broadcasts from Chicago and throughout the U.S.
+Throughout his career, Robinson has produced dozens of radio programs that have been heard throughout the world, including live broadcasts from Salzburg, Austria (on the occasion of Mozart's 250th birthday); Durbin, South Africa (for the world premiere for the opera, "Princess Magogo); Quebec City, Canada (for a live broadcast of Mahler's Symphony of a Thousand with 1000 performers); Jerusalem, Israel (for a broadcast from the Jerusalem International Chamber Music Festival); and has produced numerous live broadcasts from Chicago and throughout the U.S.

 He has worked with William Schuman, Elliott Carter, Charles Dodge, Roger Reynolds, Alan Hovhaness and other composers on programs about their music.
 In 2003, he created the daily classical music appreciation radio program, Exploring Music with Bill McGlaughlin.
 The series is carried by state networks throughout the world including Australia and China.
 At the WFMT Radio Network he created the first classical music radio exchange between the United States and China.